SeimiNomore/jlc-portfolio/index.md

 ![backflipkid](assets/img/backflipkid.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

-***A4B! issue 1 advertivements*** This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.
+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.
 Leaning more in the spirit of freedom of A4B!, I start working with more on the backflip aspect of the idea.
 The idea was for it to be a digital magazine that focus not just on anime but art and artist alike.

 ![a4b-kowloon](assets/img/a4b-kowloon.jpg)
+**a4b!
+Kowloon** -
+2007 / Feb.

+---

+a4b!
+Kowloom, o

 ![kid oreo2](assets/img/kid%20oreo2.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![diveinkid](assets/img/diveinkid.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![a4b kowloon art](assets/img/a4b-kowloon-art.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![a4b kowloon](assets/img/a4b-kowloon.jpg)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![a4b main1](assets/img/a4b-siber.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![a4b main4](assets/img/a4b-siber2.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![newbanner_a4b3](assets/img/newbanner_a4b3.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![bmw1](assets/img/bmw1.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![bmw4](assets/img/bmw4.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![bwm3](assets/img/bmw3.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![nolisphoto-1](assets/img/nolisphoto-1.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![nolisphoto-2](assets/img/nolisphoto-2.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![a4b pixel](assets/img/a4b-pixel.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![a4b milesdeva timothy](assets/img/a4b-miles-deval-timothy.png.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 ![a4b nolis](assets/img/a4b-nolis.png.png)

+**A4B!
+Issue 01 advertivements** - 2007 / Feb.

+---

+This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.